-Participation in FRNs can enhance smallholder farmers’ agency in the R+D process.
-They play key roles in envisioning and working towards the future they desire for their farms, landscapes, livelihoods, and food systems.
-Through individual and collective on prioritization, learning, investigation and adaptation, farmers can inform and inspire each other, improve the multi-dimensional performance of their production systems, and own the process and products of agroecological intensification.
+FRNs aim to enable large-scale farmer participation in agroecological research and development in a way that enhances the agency of participants.
+They are envisaged as a social innovation that supports the agroecological transformation of smallholder agriculture and food systems.
+They play key roles in visualizing and working towards the future that farmer groups desire for their farms, landscapes, livelihoods, and food systems.
+Through individual and collective prioritization, learning, investigation and adaptation, farmers can inform and inspire each other, improve the multi-dimensional performance of their production systems, and own the process and products of agroecological intensification.

 FRNs amplify the impact of farmer-centered innovation systems and allow farmers to tap into existing knowledge.
 They rely on their own experiments to learn and test new ideas but also learn from others in their networks.
 Recent digital advances allow for the sharing of information in new ways.
 A learning network enables ideas and methods to be tested, shared, discussed, adapted, and potentially utilized.

 There are FRN projects in all regions that CCRP supports.
 There are currently about 60 projects that are working within an FRN approach.
 Each focus on a different topic, engages different stakeholders and partners, and is led by a different organization (research institute, NGO, farmer organization or federation).